Skip to main content

 How is gene panel sequencing done?

-Gene panel sequencing is usually done using next-generation sequencing (NGS) technology.
+Gene panel sequencing is usually done using massively parallel sequencing technology (sometimes called next-generation sequencing).

 There are two types of gene panels:

 • Targeted panel sequencing: where data are only generated for genes on the panel.
-During the preparation of patient DNA for sequencing, DNA from the genes on the panel is enriched through hybridisation probe capture or PCR amplification.
-DNA from other parts of the patient’s genome is not tested.
+During the preparation of patient DNA for sequencing, DNA from the genes on the panel is enriched through hybridisation probe capture or polymerase chain reaction (PCR) amplification.
+DNA from other parts of the patient’s genome are not tested.

 • Virtual panels applied to data from whole exome sequencing (WES) or whole genome sequencing (WGS).
 In this case, although sequencing data are generated for all genes, only the genes in the virtual panel(s) relevant to the patient’s condition are analysed.